Migration guide

 $0 / yearperpetual license after the one-time purchase

-0 features lostfull v2.0 collab + AI stack is base-license
+0 features lostfull collab + AI stack ships in the base license

 Why teams move